 Elray was born and raised in an Iowa town surrounded by cornfields & silos.
 Like many other small Iowa towns, their community schools were defined more by the hyphens in their names than the number of its students that left for success.
 Even as a young boy, Elray was more likely to be found with a guitar than completing his chores on the family farm.
 The self-taught musician knew more chords than words and used his guitar to communicate his emotions.
 It’s unsure if he made it to his high school graduation, or if he ever actually attended school since there are no records of him anywhere.
 His family has since disappeared from those fertile rolling Iowa fields after losing their land futilely trying to grow oranges in Iowa while the rest of the state flourished with the more suitable choices of corn & beans.
 This family trait of defying social norms has influenced Elray since birth and can be seen throughout his music.
 It can also be seen throughout his life with a continuous against the grain lifestyle and decision pattern that keeps him from ever becoming truly mainstream.

 Hanging out alone in the rain soaked alley outside the Ryman one night, a voice boomed out from the famous auditorium’s side door ‘Can you play guitar son?
 We seem to be one short due to a slight misunderstanding with the local authorities.
-If you got the time and three chords, you should join us onstage tonight.’
+If you got the time , three chords, and the truth then you should join us onstage tonight.’
 With a nod of his well worn hat, Elray walked through that side door and into the next phase of his life & career.

 Nashville, never one to let a trend go to waste, was awash with outlaws & outlaw music.
 He had found a home and fit right in…..or so he thought.
 Funny thing about music outlaws, some still care about fame, chart positions, and record deals.
 Elray however, had lived his life truly outside boundaries and had no desire to change.
 After bursting on the scene with a rugged sound and a string of local hits, Music Row was ready to capitalize on this authentic outlaw with one similar sounding song after another.